mediocregopher/bananaq/README.md

 a float string for less than second precision.
 If not set, defaults to 30 seconds.
 If set to `0` the event will automatically be acknowledged.

-Returns an array-reply with the eventID and contents of an event in the queue, or nil if the queue is empty.
+Returns an array-reply with the ID and contents of an event in the queue, or nil if the queue is empty.

 ```
 > QGET foo cool-kids